wangsu-api/terraform-provider-wangsu/docs/resources/waap_customizerule.md

   END_WITH: Ends with<br/>
   WILDCARD: Wildcard matches, ** represents zero or more arbitrary characters, ? represents any single character<br/>
   NOT_WILDCARD: Wildcard does not match, ** represents zero or more arbitrary characters, ? represents any single character

+<a id="nestedblock--condition--query_string_conditions"></a>
+### Nested Schema for `condition.query_string_conditions`

+Required:

+- `key` (String) Query name,up to 100 characters.<br/>Example: id.
+- `key_match_wildcard` (String) Check whether the Query name matches a wildcard.
+When the match type is NONE, wildcard matching is not supported.
+- `match_type` (String) Match type.<br/>EQUAL: Equals<br/>NOT_EQUAL: Does not equal<br/>CONTAIN: Contains<br/>NOT_CONTAIN: Does not Contains<br/>NONE: Empty or non-existent<br/>REGEX: Regex match<br/>NOT_REGEX: Regular does not match<br/>START_WITH: Starts with<br/>END_WITH: Ends with<br/>WILDCARD: Wildcard matches,* represents zero or more arbitrary characters, ? represents any single character<br/>NOT_WILDCARD: Wildcard does not match,* represents zero or more arbitrary characters, ? represents any single character
+- `value_list` (List of String) Query value,case sensitive.When the match type is REGEX/NOT_REGEX, only one value is allowed.

+<a id="nestedblock--condition--response_header_conditions"></a>
+### Nested Schema for `condition.response_header_conditions`

+Required:

+- `key` (String) Response header name,case insensitive,up to 100 characters.<br/>Example: Content-Type.
+- `match_type` (String) Match type.<br/>EQUAL: Equals, response header values case sensitive.<br/>NOT_EQUAL: Does not equal, response header values case sensitive.<br/>CONTAIN: Contains, response header values case insensitive.<br/>NOT_CONTAIN: Does not Contains, response header values case insensitive.<br/>NONE: Empty or non-existent.<br/>REGEX: Regex match, response header values case insensitive.<br/>NOT_REGEX: Regular does not match, response header values case insensitive.<br/>START_WITH: Starts with, response header values case insensitive.<br/>END_WITH: Ends with, response header values case insensitive.<br/>WILDCARD: Wildcard matches, response header values case insensitive,* represents zero or more arbitrary characters, ? represents any single character.<br/>NOT_WILDCARD: Wildcard does not match, response header values case insensitive,* represents zero or more arbitrary characters, ? represents any single character.
+- `value_list` (List of String) Response header value.<br/>When the match type is REGEX/NOT_REGEX, only one value is allowed.

+Optional:

+- `key_match_wildcard` (String) Check whether the response header name matches a wildcard.
+When the match type is NONE, wildcard matching is not supported.